GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/o5gZ3GSKyUZOPhFxX7js.png", alt="macOS Podcasts app title bar showing media control buttons and metadata about the currently playing podcast.", width="800", height="63" %}

-Now you may be tempted to object by saying that Podcasts is a platform-specific macOS app that does not run in a browser and therefore does not have to play by its rules.
+Now you may be tempted to object by saying that Podcasts is a platform-specific macOS app that does not run in a browser and therefore can do what it wants without having to play by the browser's rules.
 True, but the good news is that the Window Controls Overlay feature, which is the topic of this very article, soon lets you create similar user interfaces for your PWA.